FasterXML/jackson-module-kotlin/README.md

 Releases are available on Maven Central:

-* release `2.8.4` (for Jackson `2.8.x`) now supports using default values in constructor and creator methods
+* release `2.8.6` (for Jackson `2.8.x`) now supports using default values in constructor and creator methods
 * release `2.7.8` (for Jackson `2.7.x`) lacking in some new features from 2.8 branch
 * release `2.6.7` (for Jackson `2.6.x`) lacking in some new features from 2.8 branch
 * release `2.5.5-2` (for Jackson `2.5.x`) lacking in some new features from 2.8 branch

 Releases require that you have included Kotlin stdlib and reflect libraries already.

+Special note for Kotlin 1.1 EAP, you must include `kotlin-reflect` dependency in your project directly with a matching Kotlin version or you will encounter random errors.

 Gradle:
 ```
-compile "com.fasterxml.jackson.module:jackson-module-kotlin:2.8.4"
+compile "com.fasterxml.jackson.module:jackson-module-kotlin:2.8.6"
 ```

 Maven: